-Title IX Advisory Committee: This group convenes biannually (or more frequently as needed) to review and discuss reported incidents of sex-based harassment (including sexual assault and sexual violence), undergo training, identify educational opportunities for the campus, and make policy recommendations.
-The committee is chaired by the Title IX Coordinator and is comprised of the

-Title IX Deputy Coordinators and individuals from select college departments and the community.
+Title IX Advisory Committee: This group convenes biannually (or more frequently as needed) to review and discuss reported incidents of sexual harassment (including sexual assault and sexual violence), undergo training, identify educational opportunities for the campus, and make policy recommendations.
+The committee is chaired by the Title IX Coordinator and is comprised of the Title IX Deputy Coordinators and individuals from select College departments and the community.
 A regional advisory committee or task force also may perform this function.

-Title IX Coordinators: The Title IX Coordinator is responsible for overseeing all of Rend Lake College's Title IX compliance efforts, including gender discrimination, sex-based harassment, retaliation, sexual assault, and athletics.
-The Title IX Coordinator coordinates the college's efforts to end the alleged discrimination, prevent its recurrence, and remedy its effects on the victim and the college community.
-Title IX Deputy Coordinators are college employees who have been trained and designated by the Title IX Coordinator to receive and investigate allegations of sex-based harassment.
+Title IX Coordinators: The Title IX Coordinator is responsible for overseeing all of Rend Lake College's Title IX compliance efforts, including gender discrimination, sexual harassment, retaliation, sexual assault, and athletics.
+The Title IX Coordinator coordinates the College's efforts to end the alleged discrimination, prevent its recurrence, and remedy its effects on the victim and the College community.
+Title IX Deputy Coordinators are College employees who have been trained and designated by the Title IX Coordinator to receive and investigate allegations of sexual harassment.

-B. Discrimination

-No Rend Lake College student, faculty, staff, applicant, or visitor shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in connection with any college service, program or activity on the basis of any of the following protected categories (actual or as perceived by the alleged offender): race, color, religion, sex, pregnancy or related conditions, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation, sex stereotypes, sex characteristics, gender identity, arrest record status, military status, and unfavorable discharge from military service.
+B. Discrimination: No Rend Lake College student, faculty, staff, applicant, or visitor shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in connection with any College service, program or activity on the basis of any of the following protected categories (actual or as perceived by the alleged offender): race, color, religion, sex, pregnancy, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation including gender identity, arrest record status, military status, and unfavorable discharge from military service.